Training a real network on MNIST

 model.summary()

-The training loop is the same 4-step process from the previous article — forward pass, loss, backpropagation, gradient descent — repeated for every image in every mini-batch in every epoch:
+The training loop is the same 4-step process from the previous article — forward pass, loss, backpropagation, gradient descent.
+For each mini-batch, we run the forward pass and backpropagation on every image to accumulate gradients, then average them and update the weights once.
+This matches what Keras does internally:

 epochs=5, lr=0.1, batch_size=32):